-2.4.6.
+2.5.6.
 ECVET Points

 ECVET points provide complementary information on qualifications and units in numeric form.
-ECVET points have no value independent of the achieved learning outcomes and reflect only the success and accumulation of units.
+ECVET Points have no value independent of the achieved learning outcomes and reflect only the success and accumulation of units.
 In order to provide a common approach for the use of ECVET points, the learning outcomes expected to be achieved within one year in a formal full-time VET are defined as 60 points.

 In ECVET, the accumulation of points usually consists of two stages: ECVET points are allocated to a qualification as a whole and then to the units.
-ECVET points are allocated to each individual according to the relative weight within the qualification.
+ECVET points are allocated to each unit according to the relative weight within the qualification.
 ECVET points can be assigned according to the duration of the relevant learning outcome or according to the weight of the respective learning outcome within the qualification.
+For example; a one-week learning outcome can be defined as one or two ECVET Points, or 1 or 4-5 ECVET Points depending on higher relative weight of the learning outcome over the course of the year.
 ECVET score for each unit may be different for different countries.
-For this reason, ECVET points do not have a specific standard for all VET institutions in the EU.
-For this reason, ECVET points are used only in countries where these points are defined in the national system.
-ECVET points are not essential for the transfer of achievements.
+For this reason, ECVET Points do not have a specific standard for all VET institutions in the EU.
+For this reason, ECVET Points are used only in countries where these points are defined in the national system.